Skip to main content

 STARS is requested to be the air medical provider for the G8 Summit in Kananaskis, Alberta.
 Also, STARS surpasses the 10,000-mission milestone.

-Two STARS crew members work with a human patient simulator near a computer monitor that looks to be from the mid-1990s.
+Two STARS crew work on a human patient simulator in a simulation environment.

 1999